Sadeeptha-B/TimeTracker/docs/ProjectPlan.md

   <tr>
    <td>Data visualization
    </td>
-   <td>Graphs must be clear and easy to read; visualization must accurately reflect the data.
+   <td>Two graphs are shown in project page and task page, one bar chart for time contributed and one pie chart for percentage of contribution.
+Graphs must be clear and easy to read; visualization must accurately reflect the data.
 Graphs must be updated whenever new data is entered.
    </td>
   </tr>
   <tr>